16 Best Chick Flicks on Hulu (July 2024)

 Directed by Sammi Cohen and starring Rowan Blanchard, Auli’i Cravalho, Isabella Ferreira, and Tyler Alvarez, ‘Crush’ is a coming-of-age rom-com about high school student Paige Evans who, despite her love for arts, joins the track team for the upcoming meet only so that she can be close to her unrequited crush Gabby Campos.
 The two even share a kiss later on.
 But things get complicated when Paige also shares a kiss with Gabby’s sister, AJ.
 Is Paige in love with Gabby or with AJ?
 To find out the truth that always arrives with a bucket of emotions, you can watch this chick-flick here.

-13. Palm Springs (2020)
+14. Palm Springs (2020)

 In a mysterious turn of events, two wedding guests, Sarah (Cristin Milioti) and Niles (Andy Samberg), get stuck in a time loop.
 So they live the wedding day again and again.
 For how long?
 We do not know, but who cares?
 Each of us is stuck in our own loop anyway.
 It is what we do while in the loop that matters.
 In the same way, what our protagonists do after they realize they are stuck is what the movie chronicles.
 And to make things more interesting, a romance develops between the two.
 How?
 Well, to know that, pay a visit to ‘Palm Springs.’ the movie is directed by Max Barbakow.
 You can watch it here.

-12. The Hating Game (2021)
+13. The Hating Game (2021)

 We’ve heard of love at first sight, but how many of us have heard of hate at first sight?
-Lucy (Lucy Hale) wants to excel in her career, and this means taking on her new peer Joshua (Austin Stowell), defeating him by any means necessary, and grabbing a promotion, which both of them are up for.
+Lucy (Lucy Hale) wants to excel in her career, which means taking on her new peer Joshua (Austin Stowell), defeating him by any means necessary, and grabbing a promotion, which both of them are up for.
 But there is one problem: her hatred for him seems to be slowly turning into attraction.
 The same is the case for Joshua as well.
 This means that one of them has to step back so that the other can have the promotion.
 So the question is, where will it take the two?
 Is attraction always love, and if it is, will they let it take over their professional careers?
 Or will they balance the two?
 ‘The Hating Game’ is here for you.

 11. The Proposal (2009)